uswds/uswds-for-designers/README.md

 ### Testing the current supported file extensions

-To ensure that all of the necessary files exist to generate a release, this project has some smoke tests.
-Running the following command will run the smoke tests to verify that all necessary files for a release are in the project.
+To ensure the existence of all of the files necessary to generate a release, we've included some smoke tests in this project.
+Running the following command will run the smoke tests to verify that all necessary files for a release are in the project:

 ```sh
 npm test